 While minor symptoms such as breathlessness may occur at altitudes of 1,400 meters – 4,700 ft, typically only occurs above 2,430 meters – 8,100 ft.
 It is hard to determine who is going to be affected by this sickness.
 Diagnosis is supported in those who have a moderate to severe reduction in activities.
 Can progress to high altitude pulmonary edema or high altitude cerebral edema both of which are potentially dangerous, and can only be cured by immediate descent to lower altitude or with normal oxygen administration.
 Chronic mountain sickness is a different condition that only occurs after long term exposure to high altitude.
 In this case only happens in Cusco or higher than Cusco city.

 Are you scared of visiting Cusco?
-Many future travellers are scred too.
-Before travelling to Peru, travellers normally browse through internet in search for information on hot to prevent altitude sickness in Cucso.
+Many future travellers are sacred too.
+Before traveling to Peru, travelers normally browse through internet in search for information on hot to prevent altitude sickness in Cusco.
 There were some who came across a bunch of articles which highlighted the death of tourists at higher altitude due to lack of Oxygen.
 Fret not! we have compiled this detailed post on how to cope up with altitude sickness based on our first hand experiences.
 You will surely be fine if you would consider the tips mentioned below.

 You can never predict altitude sickness; you may not even get it.
 Age, physical fitness and gender have no bearing on whether you will be affected or not.
 However, people with acute heart or lungs problems are prone to be short of breath at higher altitudes.
 Those with sleep apnea may also endure to health issues at high altitudes.
 If you have a CPAP machine, we highly recommend you to carry it.
 But first, be sure to check that it is built to operate at higher altitudes as machines have their limitations too.